lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 Confusion Matrix for Test Set

-<font color="blue"> The confusion matrix is used to obtain the first
-effective measure of model performance (accuracy) using the following equation. </font>
+**The confusion matrix is used to obtain the first effective measure of model performance (accuracy) using the following equation.**

 $$\text{Accuracy} = \frac{\text{TP} + \text{TN}}{\text{TP}+\text{TN}+\text{FP}+\text{FN}}$$
-<font color="blue"> Precision (specificity) measures out of everyone who
-accepted a government offer to purchase their home, how many actually accepted?
-It is calculated as follows. </font>
+**Precision (specificity) measures out of everyone who accepted a government offer to purchase their home, how many actually accepted?
+It is calculated as follows.**

 $$\text{Precision} = \frac{\text{TP}}{\text{TP}+\text{FP}}$$ **Recall
 (sensitivity) measures the true positive rate (TPR), which is the number